mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 }
 ```

-If the video UUID does not exist is responses with:
+If the video UUID does not exist or an image already exists at `imageLocation` respond with:

 ```json
 {